 Calculator Form Field Definitions

-A medical FSA (Flexible Savings Account) is a pre-tax health account that can be used to pay for eligible healthcare expenses.
-It is also referred to as a FSA, healthcare FSA, or general purpose FSA.
+A General Purpose FSA (Flexible Savings Account) is a pre-tax health account that can be used to pay for eligible healthcare expenses.
+It is also referred to as an FSA, Healthcare FSA, or Medical FSA.

 - Dependent Care FSA